sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 }
 ```

+Here we are getting the queue url from the environment variable, and then sending a message to it.

 {%change%} Let's install the `aws-sdk`.

 ``` bash
 $ npm install aws-sdk
 ```

-Here we are getting the queue url from the environment variable, and then sending a message to it.

 And now if you head over to your terminal and make a request to our API.
-You'll notice inside debugger that our consumer is called.
-And you should see `Message processed!` printed out.
+You'll notice in the debug logs that our consumer is called.
+And you should see `Message processed!` being printed out.

 ``` bash
 $ curl -X POST https://i8ia1epqnh.execute-api.us-east-1.amazonaws.com